markstringer-dti/markstringer-dti.github.io/dti.md

 You have a bunch of people working on a project for you, and you've got this uncomfortable feeling that the project really isn't going well and, for the sake of the company or for the sake of your career, you really need this project to succeed.
 You'd wonder if there any gems of insight in this book that you could pass on to the team or maybe anything that *you* could do differently.

 Even though we think the project is impossible, you haven't just given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it be stopped, abandoned, killed?
 Put to sleep.
-Why would anybody bothering carrying on with it?
+Why would anybody carry on with it?

 Well, part of the reason is your inherent optimism.
 You know that a lot of things that seem impossible, are actually possible, give the right skills and expertise.
 You know from other parts of your life, that if you can only learn to look at things in the right way and do the right things at the right time, things that seem impossible can magically be made to work out.